-This latest Playing Card Oracles: Alchemy Edition Deck is the third published deck by my dad, C.J.
+This latest Playing Card Oracles: Alchemy Edition Deck is the third published playing card deck for card reading by my dad, C.J.
 Freeman (1941 – 2010.)
 This to me, is the most compelling so far.
 Perhaps it is the rich pallet, the almost gelatin like expressions in some of the figures, or perhaps it is just too many hours spent in photo editing staring at these things.

 Whatever the cause, I am having a love affair with oracle images.